Monitor page

 Until I see some credible data, think placebo effect when people say they help.

-See the Podiatry Arena discussion on the Circulation Booster.
+See the Podiatry Arena discussion on the Circulation Booster abd this video analysis.

 Back to home page